hsoortee/hello-world/README.md

 # hello-world
 saying hello, to the world.
-You can't make a Google search take the romantic view
+You can't make policemen take the romantic view